whiteseagull/blogfinder/README.md

 ## How Blog Finder works
 Blog Finder uses the **[WordPress REST API](https://v2.wp-api.org/)** and the **[WordPress.com  REST API](https://developer.wordpress.com/docs/api/)** to fetch data about blogs, comments and likes (they are quite similar, but not equal).

+### The WordPress REST API
+The WordPress REST API lets a developer query a WordPress site just by issuing some REST call like

+``asite.com/wp-json/wp/v2/posts?=search[keyword]``

+This way you don't have to interact

 ## Blog Finder autodetect
 Some blogs show a private domain name (I mean not a WordPress.com subdomain name), but are actually hosted on WordPress.com, so one should access them using the WordPress.com REST API.
- Blog Finder tries first using the right call analyzing the domain name, but if it gets an error, it tries then to check if the blog is a WordPress.com one.
-In this way the app is able to work with WordPress.com blogs ening in .wordpress.com, with privately held blogs and with blogs with an own domain name but hosted on WordPress.com
+ Blog Finder tries first using the right call analyzing the domain name, but if it gets an error, it tries then to check if the blog is hosted on WordPress.com.
+In this way the app is able to work both with WordPress.com blogs ening in .wordpress.com, and with privately held blogs and with blogs with an own domain name but hosted on WordPress.com

 ## Tools used
 - [React](https://webpack.js.org/) is used to build the user interface